How much inflation can fiscal policy create? Separating household heterogeneity and liquidity: Data Construction

 \subsection{Data for model exercise}

-This Appendix describes the construction of the data used for the model exercises in Section \ref{sec:postcov}.
-The analysis uses the following aggregate variables, the data for which were again obtained from the Federal Reserve Economic Data (FRED) platform: \begin{itemize} \item \underline{\textbf{Nominal Rate}}: The variable corresponds to the federal funds rate (FRED series FEDFUNDS). \item \underline{\textbf{Inflation}}: (Gross) Inflation corresponds to the growth of the GDP deflator (GDPDEF) compared to the previous quarter. \item \underline{\textbf{Output}}: (Real) Output corresponds to the sum of the following variables divided by the GDP deflator and current population (CNP16OV): \begin{itemize} \item Personal Consumption Expenditures: Non-durable Goods (PCND) \item Personal Consumption Expenditures: Durable Goods (PCDG) \item Personal Consumption Expenditures: Services (PCESV) \item Gross Private Domestic Investment (GPDI) \item Government Consumption Expenditure and Gross Investment (GCE) \end{itemize} \item \underline{\textbf{Investment}}: Gross Private Domestic Investment (GPDI) divided by the GDP deflator and current population (CNP16OV). \item \underline{\textbf{Transfers}}: (Real) Transfer payments consist of the sum of the following variables divided by the GDP deflator and current population (CNP16OV). \begin{itemize} \item Federal government current transfer payments: Government social benefits to persons (B087RC1Q027SBEA) \item Federal government current transfer payments: Grants-in-aid to state and local governments (FGSL) \end{itemize} The definition of this variable follows \cite{bianchiEtAl2023}. \item \underline{\textbf{Hours worked:}} Nonfarm Business Sector Hours Worked for All Workers (HOANBS) divided by either the level of the civilian labor force (CNP16OV) or the civilian labor force (CLF16oV). \item \underline{\textbf{Labor Compensation:}} Compensation of Employees (W209RC1) divided by the GDP deflator (GDPDEF) and current population (CNP16OV). \end{itemize} The pre-covid trends for Output, Government Consumption, Investment and Transfers are taken to be linear time trends estimated for the respective variables over the period 2014Q1 to 2019Q4.\\ Finally, for the comparison between model-implied and actual public debt, I use an approximation of the market value of treasury debt held by the domestic debt public: To the best of my knowledge, there is no publicly available breakdown of the market value of US treasury debt into domestic and foreign holdings throughout the entire period 2020Q1-2024Q2.
-Instead, I calculate a ``foreign share'' $s^f$ as Federal Debt Held by Foreign and International Investors (FDHBFIN) over Federal Debt held by the Public (FYGFDPUN) and then take the market value of domestically-held public debt to be $(1-s^f)$ times the Market Value of Marketable Treasury Debt (MVMTD027MNFRBDAL) minus Federal government checkable deposits and currency as reported in Federal Reserve's Financial Accounts of the United States (FL313020005.Q): The latter would reduce the governments net liquid asset supply from the perspective of the model.\\ Implicitly, the approximation being correct requires the treasury debt portfolios held by domestic and foreign agents to not differ systematically in terms of maturity structure etc. The US \cite{treasury2024} reports foreign holdings to have weighted average maturity of 6.3 years, a bit but not overwhelmingly higher than the overall average.
+This Appendix describes the construction of the data used for the model exercises in Section \ref{sec:filtering}.
+The analysis uses the following aggregate variables, the data for which were again obtained from the Federal Reserve Economic Data (FRED) platform: \begin{itemize} \item \underline{\textbf{Nominal Rate}}: The variable corresponds to the federal funds rate (FRED series FEDFUNDS). \item \underline{\textbf{Inflation}}: (Gross) Inflation corresponds to the growth of the GDP deflator (GDPDEF) compared to the previous quarter. \item \underline{\textbf{Output}}: (Real) Output corresponds to the sum of the following variables divided by the GDP deflator and current population (CNP16OV): \begin{itemize} \item Personal Consumption Expenditures: Non-durable Goods (PCND) \item Personal Consumption Expenditures: Durable Goods (PCDG) \item Personal Consumption Expenditures: Services (PCESV) \item Gross Private Domestic Investment (GPDI) \item Government Consumption Expenditure and Gross Investment (GCE) \end{itemize} \item \underline{\textbf{Investment}}: Gross Private Domestic Investment (GPDI) divided by the GDP deflator and current population (CNP16OV). \item \underline{\textbf{Transfers}}: (Real) Transfer payments consist of the sum of the following variables divided by the GDP deflator and current population (CNP16OV). \begin{itemize} \item Federal government current transfer payments: Government social benefits to persons (B087RC1Q027SBEA) \item Federal government current transfer payments: Grants-in-aid to state and local governments (FGSL) \end{itemize} The definition of this variable follows \cite{bianchiEtAl2023}. \item \underline{\textbf{Hours worked:}} Nonfarm Business Sector Hours Worked for All Workers (HOANBS) divided by either the level of the civilian population (CNP16OV) or the civilian labor force (CLF16OV). \item \underline{\textbf{Labor Compensation:}} Compensation of Employees (W209RC1) divided by the GDP deflator (GDPDEF) and current population (CNP16OV). \end{itemize} The pre-covid trends for Output, Government Consumption, Investment and Transfers are taken to be linear time trends estimated for the respective variables over the period 2014Q1 to 2019Q4.